 My point being: divorce does not have to take forever, and it doesn’t have to cost you everything.
 You can find a process that works for your situation, whether that’s divorce by mediation or through an online divorce platform like Hello Divorce.
 And if you (and ideally, your ex) arm yourselves with information and an understanding of the process, you’ll both feel empowered and in control – which will keep conflict and costs low.

-So, it’s time to move forward.
+So, it’s time to move forward and stop delaying your divorce.
 Do the research, start the paperwork and start your next chapter so you can finally live the life you keep envisioning for yourself.